EricZinda/Perplexity/backlog.md

       - We don't need to generate all combinations at this point since we are really only trying to meet the numeric criteria
         - generating combinations that have already been seen is not useful since, with a wh-type question, we are looking for new, unique values
       - Maybe the generator should
-        - option 1
-          - assume every row is going to have a new value?
-          - optimize for returning new values faster
-        - option 2
-          - Only sets that meet all criteria will be returned
-          - if the second criteria is (1, 1) then we know only single unique values of that variable will match
         - (seems key) option 3
           - Is it true that, as far as wh-questions, statements and commands go:
             - we don't care about getting the right solution groups, only about the actual individuals?